 Still assuming you’re having an emotional affair, looking back, can you tell when the friendship became an emotional affair?

 One of the defining features of emotional infidelity (or any form of infidelity for that matter) is that the extent of the relationship is kept secret from – at least – your partner or spouse.

 They may know that you and the other person met, work together or are part of the same social circle.
 You might have dropped their name into casual conversation as if there was nothing unusual going on.
 However, in the case of an affair, your partner will be oblivious to the depth of your emotional connection.

-What is clear is that an emotional affair is just as damaging to a relationship as a sexual transgression, if not more so.
-So, yes, emotional infidelity is still cheating - in case you wondered.
+What is clear is that an emotional affair is just as damaging to a relationship as a physical transgression, if not more so.
+So, yes, emotional infidelity is still cheating – in case you wondered.

 What may not be so clear is at what point you began to betray your partner or spouse.